dshills/goauto/README.md

 ## To Do
 * More built ins for Web development LESS, Reload (Certainly can be done now but it would be nice to have built ins)
-* Test large, concurrent, multi Pipeline, multi Worflow systems
+* Test large, concurrent, multi Pipeline, multi Workflow systems

 ## Alternatives